-How to Get a Small Home Loan and Alternatives for When You Can’t
+How to Get a Small Home Loan and Alternatives If You Can’t

-Just because these small home loans are uncommon doesn’t necessarily mean they don’t exist.
+Just because small home loans are tough to find doesn’t mean they’re nonexistent.
 If you need financing for a home that doesn’t cost very much, you might be able to get it if you’re willing to put in the work — and pay higher rates.
 Discover how to find a home loan for less than $50,000 or how to find an alternative if you can’t.

-What to Do When No One Will Give You a Small Mortgage Loan
+What to Do When No One Will Give Home Loans Under $50K

 Why You Should Think Twice About Small Home Loans

-Note that if you do manage to finance a home with a mortgage loan of less than $50k, the interest rate will most likely be higher to compensate for the money the lender is losing on the deal.
-Additionally, while closing costs of, say, $5,000 would be considered perfectly reasonable on a standard mortgage, that represents 10 percent of a $50,000 loan — not so reasonable anymore.
+If you can finance a home with a loan less than $50,000, you’ll typically pay a higher interest rate to compensate for the money the lender is losing on the deal.
+Additionally, closing costs of $5,000 would be considered reasonable on a standard mortgage, but that amount represents 10 percent of a $50,000 loan, which makes it much less reasonable.

-I would advise anyone seeking a mortgage this small to stop for a moment and really think about whether it’s worth it — it might turn out that securing a mortgage loan for that little doesn’t make sense financially.
-If you need a loan for less than $50k, consider finding an alternate source of funding, maybe even borrowing from a family member or friend, or simply waiting on your purchase so you can save up the money you’d be spending on mortgage payments and pay cash instead.
+After considering your situation, you might find that a small mortgage loan doesn’t make financial sense for you.
+If you need a loan for less than $50,000, consider finding an alternate source of funding — or maybe even borrowing from a family member or friend, or waiting to make your purchase so you can save up the money you’d be spending on mortgage payments and pay cash instead.